 - Apple Peeler and Corer

-- 1 (13.8 oz) can refrigerated classic pizza crust (i.e. Pillsbury)
+- 1 13.8 oz can refrigerated classic pizza crust (i.e. Pillsbury)

-- 5 Tbsp softened butter, divided
+- 5 tablespoon softened butter divided

 - ⅓ cup packed light brown sugar

-- 1 Tbsp ground cinnamon
+- 1 tablespoon ground cinnamon

-- 1 (20 oz can) premium apple pie filling (*See Cook's note)
+- 1 20 oz can premium apple pie filling (*See Cook's note)

-- ½ tsp apple pie spice
+- ½ teaspoon apple pie spice

 - 1 cup powdered sugar

-- 3-4 Tbsp heavy cream
+- 3-4 tablespoon heavy cream